diogoveirospro/lei-24-s2-1dg-g072/docs/sprintB/us013/01.requirements-engineering/Readme.md

 ### 1.5 Input and Output Data

 * Input data:
+  * File with all possible routes that can be opened to lay pipes between each pair of water points, and their respective installation costs.
 * Selected data:
-    * All possible routes that can be opened to lay pipes between each pair of water points, and their respective installation costs

 **Output Data:**